gavinhoward/bc/manuals/development.md

 That's why `bc` has duplicated code.
 Remove it, and you risk `bc` not being portable to some platforms.

+## Suggested Course

+TODO

+1. Understand the build.
+2. Test suite.
+3. Code concepts.
+4. Repo structure.
+5. Headers.
+6. Source code.

+From less detail to more.

 ## Useful External Tools